dotnet/docs-maui/docs/user-interface/controls/webview.md

 The `Source` property can be set to an `UrlWebViewSource` object or a `HtmlWebViewSource` object, which both derive from `WebViewSource`.
 A `UrlWebViewSource` is used for loading a web page specified with a URL, while a `HtmlWebViewSource` object is used for loading a local HTML file, or local HTML.

 `WebView` defines a `Navigating` event that's raised when page navigation starts, and a `Navigated` event that's raised when page navigation completes.
-The `WebNavigatingEventArgs` object that accompanies the `Navigating` event defines a `Cancel` property, of type `bool`, that can be used to cancel navigation.
-The `WebNavigatedEventArgs` object that accompanies the `Navigated` event defines a `Result` property, of type `WebNavigationResult`, that indicates the navigation result.
+The `WebNavigatingEventArgs` object that accompanies the `Navigating` event defines a `Cancel` property of type `bool` that can be used to cancel navigation.
+The `WebNavigatedEventArgs` object that accompanies the `Navigated` event defines a `Result` property of type `WebNavigationResult` that indicates the navigation result.

 > [!IMPORTANT]
 > A `WebView` must specify its `HeightRequest` and `WidthRequest` properties when contained in a `HorizontalStackLayout`, `StackLayout`, or `VerticalStackLayout`.
 If you fail to specify these properties, the `WebView` will not render.